How Thick Should Scratch and Brown Coats Be on Framed Walls?

 5. What Affects Base Coat Thickness

-Lath Installation: Metal reinforcement must be furred out 1/4 inch from the framing.
-This space allows the scratch coat to slump behind the lath and embed it completely.
-If the lath is too tight to the wall, the plaster thickness may be compromised.
+Lath Installation: Metal reinforcement must be self-furred or held 1/4 inch away from the sheathing or framing.
+This gap allows the scratch coat plaster to slump behind the mesh and embed the lath completely.
+If the lath is installed flat against the wall, the plaster cannot encase it, leading to structural weakness and rust.

-Wall Substrate: Framed walls with metal or wood studs require the standard three coat system with a 7/8 inch total thickness.
-Solid masonry walls may allow for a two coat system with different thickness requirements, but framed walls need the full depth for stability.
+Wall Substrate: Framed walls with metal or wood studs require a standard three-coat system for a total nominal 7/8-inch thickness.
+In contrast, solid masonry or concrete walls may allow for a two-coat system (base and finish) with different thickness requirements, typically 1/2 inch total thickness (read more in our guide to stucco over concrete and CMU block).

 Trust Signals You Should Expect

-Any contractor applying scratch and brown coats should be licensed and insured.
-Stucco Champions carries full coverage and never asks for a deposit before work begins.
-We also provide a two-year warranty on all stucco installations and offer payment plans to fit project budgets.
+Any contractor applying scratch and brown coats on your home must be licensed, bonded, and fully insured.
+Stucco Champions is a CSLB-licensed plastering contractor.
+We never ask for down payments before starting work, provide a comprehensive warranty on all installations, and offer flexible payment options to keep your project on track.

-Can you make the scratch coat thicker to save time?
-No. Applying a single thick coat instead of two proper coats compromises the system.
-Each coat needs to cure and bond independently.
-Doubling the thickness in one pass often leads to delamination.
+No. Attempting to apply a single thick base coat instead of two separate, properly cured coats compromises the entire system.
+Each coat must be allowed to set and bond independently.
+Doubling the thickness in a single pass leads to severe sagging, cracks, and delamination from the lath.

 Frequently Asked Questions About Stucco